What, like, two girlfriends?

 Practical Jealousy Management, a 7-page PDF used as a handout during my jealousy workshop at Florida Poly Retreat 2006.

-Making Relationships Suck, a handy 11-page PDF guide about how to make sure your relationships will fail miserably, used during my workshops at Florida Poly Retreat and Atlanta Poly Weekend.
+Making Relationships Suck, a handy PDF guide about how to make sure your relationships will fail miserably, used during my workshops at Florida Poly Retreat and Atlanta Poly Weekend, and revised in October 2014.
 Recommended reading for folks who want healthy relationships, too, so they know what to avoid.
 (Note: Not for the satire-impaired.)

 What Is Polyamory?
 An academic primer on polyamory written in 2012 by Franklin Veaux and edited by Eve Rickert.